 - Elementary Education, Content Knowledge (163 is the required score for this exam)

 - Elementary Education: Multiple Subjects (you must pass all the specific subject area subtests)

 The additional tests in specific subject areas include:

 - Elementary Education: Multiple Subjects Reading & LA subtest (a score of 157 is required to pass)

 - Elementary Education: Multiple Subjects Mathematics subtest (receive a 157 to pass this exam)

 - Elementary Education: Multiple Subjects Social Studies subtest (155 is the passing score)

 - Elementary Education: Multiple Subjects Science subtest (a passing score is 159)

-It takes a further two years of classroom teaching experience and completing the courses in Alaska studies and Alaskan multiculturalism to earn a professional teacher certificate, which costs another $200 to receive.
+To earn a professional teacher certificate, one must complete all required education coursework and an internship at a school.
 Classes in Alaska studies can include those on Alaskan Natives, the history of Alaska, or the government of Alaska, to name a few.
 Similarly, those in Alaska multiculturalism can include culturally responsive teaching and comparative education.